nestordemeure/breviarium/data/english.md

 ## Acting in Society

-As I begin this part of the discussion, I follow no set order, exploring various contexts.
+As I begin this part of the discussion, I will explore various contexts without adhering to a strict order.

 ### Gaining Favor from a Friend